afsc-assessments/ebswp_2023/doc/EBSpollock.md

 These measures are all part of Amendment 110 and a summary of this and other key management measures is provided in Table \ref{tab:mgt}.

+XXXXXXXX
+There were two directed pollock fishing closures:
+b.
+Coordinates
+Name	Description and effective date
+Summer Herring Savings Area 1	That part of the Bering Sea subarea that is south of 57° N lat and between 162° and 164° W long from 1200 hours, A.l.t., June 15 through 1200 hours, A.l.t.
+July 1 of a fishing year.
+Summer Herring Savings Area 2	That part of the Bering Sea subarea that is south of 56°30′′ N lat and between 164° and 167° W long from 1200 hours, A.l.t., July 1 through 1200 hours, A.l.t.
+August 15 of a fishing year.
+Winter Herring Savings Area	That part of the Bering Sea subarea that is between 58° and 60° N lat and between 172° and 175° W long from 1200 hours, A.l.t.
+September 1 of the current fishing year through 1200 hours, A.l.t.
+March 1 of the succeeding fishing year.

+Also, the Summer Herring Savings Area 2 was open in 2020, but the Summer Herring Savings Area 1 was closed (doesn't impact the fishery that much) and the Winter Herring Savings Area is closed from September 1, 2020 to March 1, 2021.
+The pollock exceeded the herring PSC limit late in the A season.
+For the B season the CV fleet has been working to avoid salmon, herring, and sablefish.
+Also to some extent squid.

+Voluntary closures by the CV fleet for directed fishing for pollock.
+2nd closure for trawl CVs for herring.
+Closing an area in the horseshoe to pollock fishing for 5 days beginning tomorrow morning, September 3rd, at 8:00 am ADT.
+The closure applies to all pollock fishing east of 166° 00' West Longitude, south of 54° 32" North Latitude, and inside of 80 fathoms.
+The closure will end at 8:00 am ADT on Tuesday, September 8th.
+This closure is intended to minimize herring bycatch in the horseshoe.

+1st closure for trawl CVs for herring.
+To AFA Catcher Vessels:

+Herring bycatch in the horseshoe this past week has reached a level that requires the fleet to take action to reduce their herring bycatch.
+I propose that the CV fleet initiate a “voluntary” stand down on pollock fishing in the horseshoe area for 10 days starting at midnight on Tuesday, July 21st.
+The voluntary closure would end at first light on the morning of Saturday, August 1st.
+The closure area I am proposing would be to prohibit all pollock fishing south of 54° 50” north and east of 166° 00’ west.

-## Economic conditions as of 2018
+## Economic conditions as of 2019

 Alaska pollock is the dominant species in terms of catch in the Bering Sea \& Aleutian Island (BSAI) region.
-In 2018 pollock accounted for 70\% of the BSAI's FMP groundfish harvest and 90\% of the total pollock harvest in Alaska.
+In 2019 pollock accounted for 73\% of the BSAI's FMP groundfish harvest and 92\% of the total pollock harvest in Alaska.
-Retained catch of pollock increased 1.5\% to 1.38 million t in 2018 (Table \ref{tab:bsaiplck_exv}).
-BSAI pollock first-wholesale value was \$1.38 billion 2018, which was 3\% increase from 2017 and above the 2005--2007 average of \$1.25 billion (Table \ref{tab:bsaiplck_wsl}).
-The higher revenues in recent years is the combined effect of strong catch and production levels and a steady increase in the average first-wholesale price between 2016 and 2017.
+Retained catch of pollock increased 2.2\% to 1.41 million t in 2019 (Table \ref{tab:bsaiplck_exv}).
+BSAI pollock first-wholesale value was \$1.55 billion 2019, which was 12\% increase from 2018 and above the 2010--2014 average of \$1.26 billion (Table \ref{tab:bsaiplck_wsl}).
+The higher revenues in recent years is the combined effect of strong catch and production levels and a steady increase in the average first-wholesale price since 2016.
 The increases in the average  first-wholesale price of pollock products in 2016 and 2017 were largely due to increases the price of surimi products while the price increase in 2018 was largely due to an increase in the price of fillets.
+Price increases in 2019 were the combined effect of price increases in both fillets and surimi.

 Pollock is targeted exclusively with pelagic trawl gear.
 The catch of pollock in the BSAI was rationalized with the passage of the